cayennes/cayennes.github.com/yarncraft/index.markdown

 interested in knitting or crocheting you probably already have one (or really should get one.)

+<div class="projects" id="happiest">If you have JavaScript enabled, some of my
+favorite projects that I've done will appear here in a moment.</div>

 ## Patterns

 Information about patterns for things I've designed can be found